 • It has clear and measurable goals.

-Although Social Justice Programs are intended to last more than one church year, they must be renewed each year by vote of the SJT.
+Although Social Justice Programs are intended to last more than one church year, they must be renewed each year by vote of the CT.
 This is done as one of the action items to prepare its plan for the coming year.

-• A proposed Social Justice Program will be accepted in “Preliminary Status” for one full calendar year by majority vote of the SJT.
+• A proposed Social Justice Program will be accepted in “Preliminary Status” for one full calendar year by majority vote of the CT.
 The intent is to give the Program an opportunity to develop wide support within the congregation.

 • You may circulate a petition and invite Chalice members and friends to sign as individuals,